RedisVentures/RedisVentures.github.io/README.md

 2. Find team mates:
     1. Use slack channel to connect with others.
     2. Join a team organizing session - details forthcoming.
-3. Finalize team members by **Thursday October 20 2022** and share the name and members in Slack.
+3. Finalize team members by EOD **Thursday October 20 2022** and share the name and members in Slack.

 ### 💪 Prepare for Kickoff
 - Read about [submissions](submissions.md) and what to expect.